lksanterre/ml_ops_project/README.md

   - *Uncleaned Data*: Question data from the Stanford Question Answering Dataset (SQuAD) and Quora.
   - *Cleaned Data*: Processed data stored as a pickle file.

-- **cleaned_up.ipynb**: A Jupyter notebook for experimenting with different models to find the optimal one.
+- **model_selection.ipynb**: A Jupyter notebook for experimenting with different models to find the optimal one.
 It uses the cleaned data to train and evaluate three different models:
   - CNN with GlobalMaxPooling
   - Bidirectional LSTM
   - Simple LSTM